glueckkanja/LyncFellow/README.md

 ## Acknowledgements

-Part of the code is based on [https://lyncbuddy.codeplex.com/](https://lyncbuddy.codeplex.com/) by Jon Doe.
+Part of the code is based on [https://lyncbuddy.codeplex.com/](https://lyncbuddy.codeplex.com/) by Tommy Clarke.

 ## License